interaction-lab/OpenHMI/Robot Server Codebase/README.md

 That means you **do not** need to install additional python modules.

 To run the Bridge, just run `start.py` in this folder (e.g. "`python start.py`"). *Please make sure your command shell's current working directory is set to this folder.*

+> If you want to run Blossom driver in a virtual python environment.
+Depending on the virtual environment module/software's implementation, you may need to either run the Bridge in that same virtual environment, or change the python command using an argument, or modify the code.

 You may want to check its supported arguments, you can use "`-h`" argument to get a list of them (e.g. "`python start.py -h`").
 The Bridge will wait for Blossom driver for seconds (default to 15) before it spins up a web server.